dicekeys/seeded-crypto/doxygen/Post-Decryption Instructions JSON Format.md

 The Seeded Cryptography Library is agnostic to the format and value of this string, so long as the same string is used both during sealing and unsealing.

-However, since it's format mirrors @ref key_derivation_options_format, and the DiceKeys API Fields are currently documented here, we currently document the Post-Decrytpion Instructions JSON fields below.
+However, since it's format mirrors @ref derivation_options_format, and the DiceKeys API Fields are currently documented here, we currently document the Post-Decrytpion Instructions JSON fields below.